 He faced martyrdom when he was put in a huge pot of boiling oil during the wave of persecution in Rome.
 However, he was miraculously freed from death.
 John was sentenced to live on the prison island of Patmos.

 He was crucified upside down on an X-shaped cross.
 According to church tradition, this happened because he told his torturers that he felt unworthy of dying in the same way Jesus Christ had died.

-The leader of the church in Jerusalem was pushed and fell a 100 meters from the southeast pinnacle of the temple when he refused to deny his faith in Christ.
+The leader of the church in Jerusalem was pushed and fell 100 meters from the southeast pinnacle of the temple when he refused to deny his faith in Christ.
 When his enemies discovered that he survived the fall, they beat him to death.

-This was the same pinnacle where Jesus was brought by Satan in order to tempt Him.
+This was the same pinnacle where Jesus was brought by Satan to tempt Him.

 James the Great